Learn How to Save Money Fast On A Low Income - Kotak Life

 Guaranteed Savings Plans

-Guaranteed Savings Plans are investment vehicles offered by insurance companies or financial institutions that provide a guaranteed return on investment over a specified period.
-These plans offer the assurance of a fixed return, making them suitable for individuals seeking capital preservation and predictable growth.
+As the name suggests, these offer a guaranteed return over a fixed period.
+The predictable source of income is the key benefit of these plans.
+Knowing exactly what you will get back is important to people managing a tight budget.
 While Guaranteed Savings Plans provide peace of mind and security, they may offer lower returns compared to market-linked investments such as mutual funds or stocks.

 Mutual Funds (MF)